-The first annuity is paid 48 months after the publication date to the Intellectual Property Office of the Philippines (IPOPHIL).
-This annuity must be paid regardless of whether the patent has been granted or not.
+The first renewal is paid 48 months after the publication date to the Intellectual Property Office of the Philippines (IPOPHIL).
+This renewal must be paid regardless of whether the patent has been granted or not.

 For example, if the publication date was on November 9, then all subsequent annuities will be due on November 9 each year.